Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/extrude.md

 This can be achieved by *extrusion*.
 The corresponding µcad operation is called [`std::ops::extrude`](../libs/std/ops/extrude.md).

-As a first example, let's take the cap of brick and extrude with a height of 1.0 mm.
+As a first example, let's take the cap of the brick and extrude it by 1.0 mm into 3D:

 [![test](.test/extrude_cap.svg)](.test/extrude_cap.log)